Entitlement to the small and micro-entities regime

 FRS 105 is based on FRS 102 but with significant simplifications; for example, there is no requirement to account for deferred tax and there are no options to revalue fixed assets or capitalise borrowing costs.

-Find out more about the key accounting differences between FRS 105 and FRS 102 and the practical considerations when choosing between the small and micro-entities regime by visiting our online guide Small and micro-entity reporting compared (Financial Reporting Faculty members only).
+Find out more about the key accounting differences between FRS 105 and FRS 102 and the practical considerations when choosing between the small and micro-entities regime by visiting our online guide Small and micro-entity reporting compared.

 The latest news and insights on current developments in financial reporting.

 UK GAAP FAQs